Actifio/restapisamples/README.md

 ```
 curl -s -w "\n" -k "https://$vdpip/actifio/api/info/lsappclass?name=SQLServer&sessionid=$sessionid" | jq -c '.result [] | [.name]'
 ```
-## Mounting and unmounting Images - Example 6:  SQL App Aware mount of a Consistency Group
+## Example 6: SQL App Aware mount of a Consistency Group
 We may want to use App Aware mount of  MS SQL Consistency Group.
 This is a group of databases captured at a consistent point in time from a single source host.
 First we learn the Consistency Group ID.